mrxliu/etcd-nginx-config/README.md

       -version=false: print version and exit

-  _Note that if nginx is running as root, then `etcd-nginx-config` will also need to run as root, or it cannot signal NGiNX to reload the configration files._
+  _Note that if nginx is running as root, then `etcd-nginx-config` will also need to run as root, or it cannot signal nginx to reload the configration files._

 Once running, `etcd-nginx-config` will watch etcd for any changes beneath the `-etd-prefix`.
-When changes occur, all config files are re-rendered, and a `SIGHUP` is sent to NGiNX.
+When changes occur, all config files are re-rendered, and a `SIGHUP` is sent to nginx.
 This causes the web server to reload its configuration without dropping any connections.

 ----------------
 Known Limitations / Bugs
 ----------------
-NGiNX signalling is not supported on Windows.
+Interprocess signalling with `SIGHUP` is not supported on Windows, so the auto-reload feature won't work there.

 ----------------